Practical digital NOR gate, EX-OR gate, and EX-NOR gate logic ICs. Part 4

 Finally ... affordable 3D!
 Three dimensional (3D) scanning technologies have been around for several years but for most of us these have been unavailable.
 The very high costs and complexities involved have attributed to this...

-This article will briefly examine a number of methods of creating sine waves, and other waves, from digital values.
+Examine a number of methods of creating sine waves (and others) from digital values.

 planned on building a wireless station this month but, due to several requests, I decided to show you how to build a couple of different standalone barometric pressure systems...